 Vision and Ethos Statement

-Etz Chaim Jewish Primary School is a one form entry primary school set in the heart of Mill Hill, North London, providing a high quality education for children aged 3 – 11 years.
-Our Nursery, on site, is separate to our Primary School but has close links to the school to ease progress during the change from the nursery year to school.
+Etz Chaim Jewish Primary School is a one form entry primary school (28 pupils per class) set in the heart of Mill Hill, North London, providing a high quality education for children aged 4-11 years.
 The School is committed to the Jewish faith.
 Community, charity, religious knowledge and the ethical and moral values described in the Torah will permeate all aspects of our school life.
 Established in response to the local community’s need for extra Jewish primary school places in the area, Etz Chaim Jewish Primary School is actively supported by local parents.

-The school has a very strong link with the local community and Mill Hill United Synagogue, being fully supported by Rabbi Shochet who has been an active partner during its creation.
+The school has a very strong link with the local community and Mill Hill United Synagogue, being fully supported by local Rabbonim.

 Our pupils will be successful learners who enjoy learning, make excellent progress and achieve well.
 We will develop children’s personal skills to help them achieve academically and become lifelong learners and lovers of learning.
 Our graduates will be confident individuals who are able to lead safe, healthy and fulfilling lives.
 Furthermore, they will be responsible citizens who will make a positive contribution to British and Jewish society.

 Etz Chaim Jewish Primary School is committed to safeguarding and promoting the welfare of children and young people and all staff share this commitment.
 The school is inclusive and accessible; one where equality of opportunity goes hand in hand with a broad and balanced curriculum to develop each child's potential.
 Furthermore, we will promote an atmosphere of encouragement, acceptance and respect for achievements in which all children can thrive; a climate of warmth and support in which confidence and self-esteem can flourish.